Business Transitions Manager

 Department of Human Services – Self-sufficiency Program

-I couldn’t have timed my participation in the Certificate of Public Management better if I’d tried.
+I could’t have timed my participation in the Certificate of Public Management better if I’d tried.
 After 12 years of experience in the public sector, I joined the CPM to expand my leadership capacity, refine my managerial skill set, and make a greater contribution.

 Shortly after finishing the program, I took on a large managerial role beyond my job description and outside my professional ‘comfort zone.’
 Drawing heavily on the CPM’s lessons, I oversaw the training of a surge of new-hires.
 Thanks to my new skills –and the support of a dedicated staff- the mass training went smoothly and efficiently.